omegaleon/lol_lookup/README.md

     expected return :

-Looking up information for summoner : XYZ
+Looking up information for summoner : summoner_name

 This shitter is SILVER II in RANKED_SOLO_5x5

 This shitter is SILVER V in RANKED_FLEX_SR